 There are also many, many occasions in the game where the vehicle you arrive in for a mission will disappear and be replaced by one provided for the mission.
 A fact worth noting before you take your expensive, tripped out car to meet Woozie or Toreno for their next mission.
 This can be avoided (to a point) by parking your car further away.

 There are also missions where CJ is forced to use a specific weapon, despite others in his inventory (often replacing them).
 For example, in "Freefall" it doesn't matter if he has a mini-gun, CJ is forced to make do with a dinky 9mm pistol in the shootout.
 It happens inside a plane, though, so keeping the caliber down is somewhat justified if the game runs on Vinewood Physics.
-The penultimate Los Santos mission is particularly bad about this, because it will give you an infinite-ammo AK-47 and then take it (and all the ammo you might have had) once it's over.
+"Reuniting the Families" is particularly bad about this, because it will give you an infinite-ammo AK-47 and then take it (and all the ammo you might have had) once it's over.

 One point of criticism leveled at the game is that a number of missions require C.J. to commit outright murder (including that of at least one innocent bystander, in this case a woman who happens to be unlucky enough to be the date of a man C.J. is assigned to assassinate), without the ability to Take a Third Option, which make it hard to sympathize with the character.
 While "following the script" is hardly unusual in a linear game, it does to a degree go against the sandbox philosophy of GTA.